-Although this can add significantly to the workload, it can also broaden learning and lead to a greater sharing of good practice and further quality improvements.
+Although this can significantly add to the workload, it may also broaden learning and lead to a greater sharing of good practice and further quality improvements.

-The demographics of an ageing population, steady increases in chronic diseases together with severe illnesses and a steadily increasing demand for medical services, all pose universal healthcare challenges.
+The demographics of an ageing population, steady increases in chronic disease and severe illness, and a steadily increasing demand for medical services all pose universal healthcare challenges.
 Yet, Eiff also urges caution, suggesting that making comparisons without 'looking behind the figures' can limit the quality and reliability of findings.

-Drawing on research conducted in Italy and the UK it was shown that benchmarking can improve poor performance through naming and shaming and enhance good performance through competitive benchmarking and peer learning.
+Drawing on research conducted in Italy and the UK, it has been shown that benchmarking can improve poor performance through naming and shaming, and enhance good performance through competitive benchmarking and peer learning.

 Benchmarking can be a valuable technique for quickly lifting the performance of an organisation.

-It’s not only about auditing practice to ensure high clinical standards but it’s also a way of supporting open comparison and sharing information to allow continuous improvement and development (Kay 2007).
+It’s not only about auditing practice to ensure high clinical standards - it’s also a way of supporting open comparison and sharing information to allow continuous improvement and development (Kay 2007).